Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 Puneet, thanks for the question.
 So we picked a couple of really specific examples this quarter to highlight.
 I picked the example of Grand Island and Geel.
 And those capacity expansions or demand has been so strong for so long that we need to expand our capacity just to be able to support our future growth, right?
-It's just -- it's a different type of example, which is you deliver great results year-in, year-out, at some point, you expand your network to facilitate the gross strategy.
+It's just -- it's a different type of example, which is you deliver great results year in, year out, at some point, you expand your network to facilitate the growth strategy.

 Other of the expansions have a little more just adding new capabilities.
-They have been coming online this year and will continue to come online next year.
+They've been coming online this year and will continue to come online next year.
 So it's a mix.
-And it's exciting in terms of in -- we brought on new capacity in our self to finish.
+And it's exciting in terms of in -- we have really -- we brought on new capacity in our self to finish.

-That was really the enabling the Moderna relationship expansion outside of COVID and that's really a 2023 example.
-And we have a number of other examples like single-use technology that we will be bringing online and we will continue to bring them on.
-So it's a mix, but we feel good about the blend of investments and how they will fuel our growth strategy going forward.
+That was really the enabling the Moderna relationship expansion outside of COVID and that's really a 2023 example, and we have a number of other examples like single-use technology that we'll be bringing online and we'll continue to bring them on.
+So it's a mix, but we feel good about the blend of investments and how they'll fuel our growth strategy going forward.

 Rafael Tejada -- Vice President, Investor Relations